adangerousmix/watch-party-widgets/README.md

 ## Twitch Chat Commands

-<p>Only broadcasters have the permissions to execute the watch party commands.</p>
+<p>Only broadcasters have the permissions to execute the watch party commands.
+The " - " (spaces included) is very important for passing along a movie's title and year or a tv show's title, year, and episode information.</p>
 <table class="table-auto">
     <thead>
         <tr>